cglewis/bowl/README.md

 - Provides a friendly end-user interface for running containers, as well as a straightforward way for operators to manage images, hosts, and available services.
 - Multiple repositories can be added for services across multiple hosts.
 - Services can be easily changed based on environments by changing the path to the metadata for the services.
+- Rich CLI and API so that bowl can be run from the command-line in a curses interface or from a RESTful interface served up by a webserver.

 More information coming soon, including getting started, known issues, roadmap, and more.